GabrielNixon/gabrielnixon.github.io/_posts/2025-07-20-rarest-of-the-rare.md

 ### **Bachan Singh v.
 State of Punjab (1980)**

-- Bachan Singh had already served time for killing his wife.
-- After his release, he lived with his cousin.
-- On July 4, 1977, he **axed three of his cousin's children** after an argument.
+Bachan Singh had already served a prison sentence for killing his wife.
+After his release, he moved in with his cousin, but tensions rose within the household.
+On July 4, 1977, following an argument, he killed three of his cousin’s children with an axe.

 The trial court sentenced him to death.
 He appealed to the Supreme Court, questioning whether the death penalty itself violated **Article 21** (*Right to Life*).